Honey Baked Ham Recipe: Make This Delicious Copycat at Home

 blowtorch and glaze coated honey baked ham.

-1. Serve immediately or warm the ham in the oven prior to serving.
+1. Serve immediately, or warm the ham in the oven before serving.

 copycat Honey Baked Ham on a wood board.